Yainer Diaz Player Props: Astros vs. Guardians

-On Tuesday, Yainer Diaz (.677 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
-First pitch is at 8:10 PM ET.
+Yainer Diaz -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Cleveland Guardians, with Tanner Bibee on the mound, on August 2 at 2:10 PM ET.

-He had two hits (going 2-for-3 with a double) in his most recent appearance against the Guardians.
+He had a one-hit showing in his last game (1-for-3) against the Guardians.

 Yainer Diaz Game Info & Props vs. the Guardians